Alright! Old Penny here.

 Sheldon Scale (US/International)

 Numeric 1-70.
-AG-3, G-4/6, VG-8/10, F-12/15, VF-20/25/30/35, EF-40/45, AU-50/53/55/58, MS-60 through MS-70 (Mint State).
-Professional grading services (NGC, PCGS, CGS) use this scale and encapsulate ("slab") coins with a grade.
-Slabbed coins sell for significantly more than raw coins of the same grade.
+AG-3, G-4/6, VG-8/10, F-12/15, VF-20/25/30/35, EF-40/45, AU-50/53/55/58, MS-60 through MS-70 (Mint State = uncirculated, never spent).
+Professional grading services (NGC, PCGS, CGS โ see below) use this scale and encapsulate (seal in a protective plastic case โ collectors call this a "slab") coins with an official grade.
+Slabbed (officially graded and sealed) coins sell for significantly more than raw (ungraded, loose) coins of the same condition.

 What Kills Value